MostEmpire/CNC_Plotter/README.md

 4. Open the project file (.ino file)
 5. Compile to the board with the button and wait.
 6. Close the compiler (COM for the arduino must be free)
-7. Run the bat from "Program to PC" folder, or run the jar file with administrator privileges (Natives loading error..
+7. Run the bat from the root of rekease folder, or run the jar file with administrator privileges (Natives loading error..
 Stupid stuff.)
-8. Choose your CNC COM port and play with buttons.
+8. Choose your CNC COM port and play with buttons, or load an available image.

+TO MAKE YOUR OWN IMAGE:
+Use InkScape program and export the result as G-Code.
+Video here (Sorry, I'm lazy now): https://www.youtube.com/watch?v=bbe56S_O-uI If InkScape reports weird error, use older version of this program.
+You can search in which release it was not a case and use that.

 Multiple instances can control more CNC plotters from one computer.